 You can join The Business of Blogging for a one-time payment of $267 or three payments of $99.
 Given the quality and amount of content, the access to Matt and the tech support you get, I think this is a fair price.

-If you’ve found this review and comparison useful and you’d like to sign up for one of these courses, I’d appreciate it if you would use one of my links:
+If you’ve found this review useful and you’d like to sign up for the course, I’d appreciate it if you would use my link.

 If you do so, I’ll earn a small commission at no extra cost to you.
 Thanks!